pixelpark/puppet-ds_389/README.md

 }
 ```

+Note that schema filenames are typically prefixed with a number that indicates the desired schema load order.

 ### Modifying existing LDIF data

-If you need to modify any of the default ldif data (typically configs), you can do so via the `modify_ldifs` parameter.
-It expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node).
-The ldif file is created and passed to ldapmodify to load it into the instance.
+If the default ldif data (typically configs) needs to be modified, the `$modify_ldifs` parameter should be used.
+This parameter expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node):

 ```puppet
 ds_389::instance { 'example':